-- 1. In the Inventory Resources group of the navigation section, click Reservations. - The Reservation Search page appears. - 2.
-Search for the reservation you want to update. - See "Searching for Entities" for more information. - In the Search Results section, click the link for the reservation you want to update. - The Reservation Information page appears. - Update the Reservation Type, Start Date, Expiry Date, and Reason fields, as required. - 5.
+- In the Inventory Resources group of the navigation section, click Reservations.
+The Reservation Search page appears. - 2.
+Search for the reservation you want to update.

+- In the Search Results section, click the link for the reservation you want to update.
+The Reservation Information page appears. - 4.
+Update the Reservation Type, Start Date, Expiry Date, and Reason fields, as required. - 5.
 Click Save and Close.